bcgov/data-publication/pages/dps_bcdc_w_start.md

 ------------------------------

-## How transfer Custodinship of a Dataset
+## How transfer Custodianship of a Dataset

 __under construction__